ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 As a developer/operator, you will be granted access to git repositories.
 Those repo are observed by ACM - ConfigSync ([see above](#1-config-sync)) so that the existing Kubernetes manifest will be automatically applied by ACM.
 The GCP resources (GCE, GCS, etc.) you require for your application needs to be defined as manifest file following the config connector [schema](https://cloud.google.com/config-connector/docs/reference/overview).

 The landing zone uses 3 different tiers of git repositories to manage GCP resources.
-The diagram below demonstrates what resource type is defined in each tier as well as what role and permissions is configured for each one of them.
+The diagram below demonstrates what resource type is defined in each tier as well as what roles and permissions is configured for each one of them.

 ![repo-structure](img/repo-structure.png)